JasperBoom/genomescan/README.md

 # GenomeScan Internship Repository
 A repository that contains all scripts and other documents used during my genomescan internship.
-This includes testing different tools, the snakemake tutorial and analysis scripts.
+This includes scripts for testing different tools, the snakemake tutorial and analysis scripts.

 ## Author(s)